-- The progress and development of every pupil in their class through high quality teaching. - Working with the SENCO to review each pupil's progress and development and decide any changes to provision - Provide information, reports or attend review meetings based on the person centred principles
+- The progress and development of every pupil in their class through high quality teaching. - Working with the SENCO to review each pupil's progress and development and decide any changes to provision - Use adaptive teaching strategies in classrooms, to support the learning and development of all pupils. - Provide information, reports or attend review meetings based on the person-centred principles - Engage in training to support their knowledge of pupils with SEND